 - A certification that the charity sold the car in an arm’s length transaction between unrelated parties.

 - The date the car was sold by the charity.

 - A statement that the deductible amount may not exceed the amount of such gross proceeds.

-For this acknowledgement to be considered timely, generally you must receive it within 30 days of the sale of the car.
-In lieu of a written acknowledgment, the charity may provide you a completed Form 1098-C (PDF), Contributions of Motor Vehicles, Boats, and Airplanes, that contains the same information.
+For this acknowledgement to be considered timely, you must generally receive it within 30 days of the sale of the car.
+In lieu of a written acknowledgment, the charity may provide you a completed Form 1098-C (.pdf), Contributions of Motor Vehicles, Boats, and Airplanes, which contains the same information.

 - Instructions for Form 8283 (.pdf), Noncash Charitable Contributions

 - Publication 526, Charitable Contributions

 - Publication 561, Determining the Value of Donated Property

 - Publication 4303 (.pdf), A Donor’s Guide to Vehicle Donations